grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/12 Execution context variables.md

 ## k6 Cloud environment variables

-If you're running tests in k6 Cloud you will also have additional environment variables that will tell you on which server, load zone and distribution of the test you are currently executing.
+If you run tests in k6 Cloud, you have additional environment variables that tell you the server, load zone, and distribution of the currently running test.
-You can find more details and examples [here](/cloud/creating-and-running-a-test/cloud-tests-from-the-cli/#cloud-environment-variables).
+[Read about cloud environment variables]](/cloud/creating-and-running-a-test/cloud-tests-from-the-cli/#cloud-environment-variables).